 Whenever possible, we offer you minimally invasive surgical techniques, which use smaller incisions and sophisticated instruments to repair your injury with a faster, less painful recovery than traditional surgery.
 We also specialize in innovative procedures including arthroscopic rotator cuff repair.
 We’ll spend time with you and your family to explain your condition and develop a treatment plan that will be most effective for you.
 Our priority is eliminating your pain and helping you feel healthy and strong once again.

 What is a rotator cuff injury?

 Three bones form the shoulder joint, including the collarbone, the upper arm bone, and the shoulder blade.
 Together, these bones give the shoulder its wide range of motion.
 Attached to the shoulder is a group of muscles known collectively as the rotator cuff.
 The rotator cuff keeps your arm in place while allowing your arm to move freely.
-When the rotator cuff is injured, it can cause shoulder pain and decreased range of motion.
+When the rotator cuff is injured, it can cause pain and decreased range of motion.

 What kinds of injuries affect the rotator cuff?

 These tears are a common cause of shoulder pain and disability in adults and can seriously inhibit many daily activities, like combing your hair or getting dressed.
 This type of injury typically results from a wearing down of the tendon, which occurs slowly over time.
 It can also be caused by sudden trauma.
 There are two types of rotator cuff tears:

 - Partial thickness tear – The tendon tissue frays, but does not completely tear.

 - Full thickness tear – The tendon tissue tears into two pieces.